worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 This function first checks if the connection sending the rematch request is actually one of the players, and not just a spectator.
 If we can't find a match for a player, we return immediately, making no changes.

 Then we check if the game is in one of the final states, either `WIN` or `DRAW`.
 If it is, we call out to a function `resetGame` to set up the game again.
-Finally, we send out the latest `gameState` to all the players again.
+Finally, we send out the latest `gameState` to all the players.

-Let's implement the `resetGame` function.
+Let's implement the `resetGame` function:

 ```js
 function resetGame(){